-Customize application errors with Programmatic Log Errors
+Customize application errors with Programmatic Errors

 Programmatic Errors allow you to customize errors, monitor and troubleshoot issues that should not necessarily interfere with the service.
 For example, an application trying to remove a user who doesn't exist.
 These custom errors can be handled by adding just a few lines of code.